 Why Aggregates Matter

 Consider a common fraud pattern: structuring (also called “smurfing”).
 A bad actor deliberately breaks a large transfer into multiple smaller ones to stay under reporting thresholds.
 Each individual transaction looks perfectly normal — it’s only the aggregate behavior that’s suspicious.
+A rule likewhen amount > 10000 would never catch this.
+The whole point of structuring is that each transaction is under the threshold.

 But with aggregates, you can write: